Full-time 2019 entry, A*AA, IB 38

 Classical Mechanics and Relativity

 You will study Newtonian mechanics emphasizing the conservation laws inherent in the theory.
 These have a wider domain of applicability than classical mechanics (for example they also apply in quantum mechanics).
 You will also look at the classical mechanics of oscillations and of rotating bodies.
 It then explains why the failure to find the ether was such an important experimental result and how Einstein constructed his theory of special relativity.
 You will cover some of the consequences of the theory for classical mechanics and some of the predictions it makes, including: the relation between mass and energy, length-contraction, time-dilation and the twin paradox.

 You will look at dimensional analysis, matter and waves.
 Often the qualitative features of systems can be understood (at least partially) by thinking about which quantities in a problem are allowed to depend on each other on dimensional grounds.
+Thermodynamics is the study of heat transfers and how they can lead to useful work.
 Even though the results are universal, the simplest way to introduce this topic to you is via the ideal gas, whose properties are discussed and derived in some detail.
 You will also cover waves.
 Waves are time-dependent variations about some time-independent (often equilibrium) state.
 You will revise the relation between the wavelength, frequency and velocity and the definition of the amplitude and phase of a wave.